spicesouls/spicescript/README.md

 SSH Login Brute Forcing
 ```

-And more to come! :)
+And more to come!

+This little script is my project I work on for fun, if you have any ideas to contribute or any bugs you want fixed just contact me :)

 ![Image of SpiceScript](spicescriptv2.PNG)